eigenlambda123/java_reference/Chapter02-ATripToObjectville/README.md

 ## Chapter 2 – A Trip to Objectville

-### Objective

-To introduce foundational object-oriented programming (OOP) concepts in Java, including **classes, objects, methods, and instance variables**.
+This introduce foundational object-oriented programming (OOP) concepts in Java, including **classes, objects, methods, and instance variables**.
 This chapter focuses on shifting from procedural thinking to object-based design.

 ---